Unspokenevil/hg-engine-wiki/Trainer-Pokémon-Structure-Documentation.md

 nickname let0, let1, let2, ..., let9, let10
-(conditional depending on additionalflags TRAINER_DATA_EXTRA_TYPE_NICKNAME) forces the mon to have the nickname spelled out in the letters. letters are defined by the letter followed by an underscore, i.e. a mon with the nickname "KING" should be spelled out as nickname K_, I_, N_, G_, 0, 0, 0, 0, 0, 0, 0
+(conditional depending on additionalflags TRAINER_DATA_EXTRA_TYPE_NICKNAME) forces the mon to have the nickname spelled out in the letters.  this needs to be a string terminated with 0xFFFF, or "_end" letters are defined by the letter preceded by an underscore, i.e. a mon with the nickname "KING" should be spelled out as nickname _K, _I, _N, _G, _end, 0, 0, 0, 0, 0, 0 note that lowercase letters have the underscore on either side of the letter, such that "Snowbunny" becomes: nickname _S, _n_, _o_, _w_, _b_, _u_, _n_, _n_, _y_, _end, 0

 endparty
 ends the party file that is currently open